Guide Dog Class Lecture: Special Travel Conditions

 Crowds

 Frequently a handler will choose to adjust guidework strategies when working in very crowded environments.
 In urban areas, you may find yourself in a group three or four deep, and well back from the down curb, while waiting for the chance to cross a street.
 When the light changes in your favor and everyone begins to move forward, you might scarcely pause at the curb to maximize the amount of time you have to make the crossing.
-Otherwise, a definite stop at that down curb would eat into the crossing time allowed by that light cycle and might leave you initiating the crossing just as a wall of on-coming pedestrians meets you.
-Alternately, a handler can choose to work their way to the actual down curb and wait there for a new light cycle before beginning the street crossing.
-When completing such a crossing, a team could consider barely acknowledging an up curb if they have a wave of pedestrians on their heels.
+A prolonged pause at that down curb could decrease the crossing time allowed by the light cycle.
+When completing such a crossing, a team could consider a brief pause at the up curb if there are pedestrians behind you.

 Hiking Trails